alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

   *Ethos™-U55* NPU driver, and CMSIS.
 Instructions for downloading these are listed under:
   [preparing build environment](./building.md#preparing-build-environment).

+> **NOTE**: A Docker image built from the `Dockerfile` provided will have all the above packages installed and
+> available for use.
+The GNU Embedded toolchain is available by default and the environment of the image will
+> have certain helper variables set for running the FVP within a non-interactive terminal.
+Run `env` to see the
+> list.

 ### Third-party build prerequisites

 - The following software is needed by TensorFlow Lite Micro.